 I live in a culture wherein some of the most loving, understanding, compassionate people I know earnestly believe that homosexuals commit high treason against God when they commit sexual acts, and that legally allowing their unions is a threat to marriage as he prescribes it.
 They believe the punishment for refusing to accept that Jesus was tortured to death for our wrongdoing is worse than death.
 They believe they were born sick with sin and have been commanded to be well on pain of eternal suffering, which they and everyone on earth rightly deserves.
 Some of them even accept asinine scientific claims based on their favorite reading of Genesis.
 When they voice other, seemingly inconsequential, beliefs and values, I am inclined to question, even to correct, because even the benign beliefs are obtained by the same deficient method as the beliefs they hold which really doharm other people.

-I repeat: it is not the false belief the skeptic truly detests, but the faulty means by which some beliefs are obtained.
+That is why it is not the false belief the skeptic truly detests, but the faulty means by which these beliefs are obtained.

 Each of us has a stake in something about which we simply cannot “agree to disagree.”
 When something is important enough to us, we will share it even if it means chaining ourselves to trees to protect old-growth forests.
 The skeptic would chain himself to the truth, if he could.
 The truth is, however, often elusive, and we are all distanced from it by the same biases and pitfalls.
 So we chain ourselves instead to the methods by which truth is most reliably obtained.
 We chain ourselves to science, free discourse, and a deliberate disregard for our most cherished opinions.
 And some of us do our best, at the risk of being branded intolerant, caustic, and arrogant, to help others see the value in this practice.